Strategies for keeping your business in the family.

 When it comes to making a tax-efficient transfer, you should think about completing the process while you’re still alive.
 Depending on the size of the business, estate tax can become a significant burden for beneficiaries if the business passes on after your death.

-“If a family is subject to that tax, it can create liquidity issues,” says Mahon.
+“If a family is subject to that tax, it can create liquidity issues,” says Guenther.
 “To cover the estate tax burden, beneficiaries can be forced to sell some assets to generate the required liquidity.”
 Typically, beneficiaries have nine months to settle estate tax liabilities and the IRS only accepts cash.

 “If you want to keep the business in the family, you need a plan for that.
 It may require a number of family meetings to discuss who is being positioned to take over the company and what role, if any, there will be for other family members.”